feathersui/feathersui-starling/documentation/help/markdown/migration-guide-4.0.md

 ## Removed APIs that were deprecated in Feathers 3

 A number of APIs were deprecated in Feathers 3.
-See the [Feathers 3.0 Migration Guide](migration-guide-3.0.html) and the [Feathers 3.3 Migration Guide](migration-guide-3.3.html) for complete details.
+See the [Feathers 3.0 Migration Guide](migration-guide-3.0.html) and the [Feathers 3.3 Migration Guide](migration-guide-3.3.html) for complete details, including a number of regular expressions that you can use with Find/Replace in your IDE to ease migration away from some of the old constants.

 ## Themes and `AssetManager`